North Thompson Run

 The North Thompson has many gravel and sand shoals which are a danger to power boats, but pose no hazard to shallow-draught kayaks.
 There was some swirling water and some spots of fast-running water, but the route down the North Thompson is a pleasant route, best suited to longer boats and experienced paddlers, but relatively easy for most of the route.

 The one challenging area is the Heffley Rapids.
-Just below the Jamieson Creek outlet, the river moves quickly and crosses rocky ground resulting in sections of rapids over a one kilometre distance.
+Just below the Jamieson Creek outlet, the river moves quickly and crosses rocky ground resulting in sections of rapids over a one kilometer distance.
 The first rapid is usually the biggest one and it is best to pick a good route through standing waves, intersecting side channels, and bumpy sections.
 It is possible to be flipped over (I was a few years ago), so care and precision is needed.
 It is usually a lot of fun and more exciting than the long sections of slow water, but the Heffley Rapids are not for inexperienced paddlers.
 Even having done this a few times, we usually stop at a small beach above the rapids and then we walk the shoreline to scout out a good route.

 In fast water, the route from the McLure Ferry to Harrington Road in Westsyde took only 4 hours.
 There is a lot of slow-moving water from Heffley to Westsyde, but there is nowhere to land so the last section is a leisurely paddle to the landing.
 We find the river to be quiet, scenic, and interesting.
 The North Thompson has back eddies, channels, islands, swirling water, a few rapids a lot of hidden beaches, and more opportunities for wildlife sightings.
 The river is navigable in a kayak from above Clearwater all the way to Kamloops, but it is rare to see a paddler on the river.
 Our next trip will be a long route from Clearwater all the way to Kamloops, with an overnight stay on islands in the middle of the river along the way.